-In March 2014, we entered into an interest rate swap with a notional amount of \$100.0 million with a maturity date of June 2018 designed to convert the interest rate of our 2019 Notes (defined in Note 11) from a fixed rate of 6.11% to a variable rate of 4.15% plus six-month LIBOR.
-We terminated the interest rate swap in December 2016 due to the possibility of increasing interest rates.
+In December 2016, we terminated the fixed to variable interest rate swap we entered in March 2014 due to the possibility of increasing interest rates.
 The interest rate swap is reported at fair value using Level 2 inputs in the consolidated balance sheets.
-Gains or losses, including net periodic settlement amounts, are recorded in other income, net, in our consolidated statements of operations.
-During the years ended December 31, 2016, 2015 and 2014, we recorded net gains of \$0.3 million, \$1.5 million and \$1.4 million, respectively.
-The associated balance was recorded in other current assets in the consolidated balance sheets and was \$0.6 million as of December 31, 2015.
+Gains or losses, including net periodic settlement amounts, are recorded in other income, net in our consolidated statements of operations.
+During the years ended December 31, 2016 and 2015, we recorded net gains of \$0.3 million and \$1.5 million, respectively.

 In January 2016, we entered into an interest rate swap designated as a cash flow hedge with an effective date of April 2016 and an initial notional amount of \$98.8 million which matures in October 2020.
 The interest rate swap is designed to convert the interest rate on the term loan described in Note 11 from a variable rate of interest of LIBOR plus an applicable margin to a fixed rate of 1.47% plus the same applicable margin.
 The interest rate swap is reported at fair value using Level 2 inputs in the consolidated balance sheets.
 Gains or losses on the effective portion are initially reported as a component of accumulated other comprehensive income (loss) and subsequently reclassified to interest expense in the consolidated statements of operations when the quarterly hedged interest payment is settled.
-As of December 31, 2016, the fair value of the cash flow hedge was \$0.8 million and was included in other current assets in the consolidated balance sheets.
-During the year ended December 31, 2016, there was no ineffective portion and the interest expense reclassified from accumulated other comprehensive income (loss).
-During the year ended December 31, 2016, there was no ineffective portion and the interest expense reclassified from accumulated other comprehensive loss was \$0.3 million.
-We estimate \$0.3 million to be reclassified from accumulated other comprehensive income into pre-tax earnings within the next twelve months.
+As of December 31, 2017 and 2016, the fair value of the cash flow hedge was \$1.4 million and \$0.8 million, respectively, and was included in other current assets in the consolidated balance sheets.
+Associated gains or losses were recorded in the consolidated statements of operations and were immaterial during the years ended December 31, 2017 and 2016.